Eligibility and fees

 - intend to continue living in the UK

-- be of good character - read Naturalisation booklet AN
+- be of good character - read the naturalisation guidance

-You should have lived in the UK for at least 5 years before the date of your application.
+You must have lived in the UK for at least 5 years before the date of your application.

-You cannot include any time spent in the UK when you’re exempt from immigration control (for example, as a diplomat or member of visiting armed forces).
+You cannot include any time spent in the UK when you’re exempt from immigration control as a:

-- spent more than 450 days outside the UK during those 5 years
+- spent more than 450 days outside the UK during the 5 years before your application

 - spent more than 90 days outside the UK in the last 12 months

-- broken any UK immigration laws (for example working illegally in the UK)
+- broken any UK immigration laws (for example living illegally in the UK)

 This is one way to apply for British citizenship.
-Check if you’re eligible another way, for example if your spouse is a British citizen.
+Check if you’re eligible another way.

 How much it costs